-For this year's oversight program, farm products include two cherry samples.
+For this year's oversight program, farm products include one apple sample, two cherry samples, and three samples each of corn, leafy vegetables, melon, potato, red wine, and white wine.

 All farm products are collected from farms which are nearby, but off-site of the Hanford Reservation.
 These farms are generally located in the areas of Riverview, Sagemoor, Horn Rapids, East Wahluke, Ringold, Mattawa, Sunnyside, Yakima Valley, and the Columbia Valley.